 A widespread condition, three out of every four people have a form of periodontal disease, also known as gum disease.
 Given the broad population that is affected, our belief at Theodore R. Nelson, DDS, PC is that thorough evaluation of each patient’s dental health allows us to provide comprehensive treatment.
-This is why Dr. Nelson, bases treatment plans on the type and severity of disease to provide patients with an appropriate level of care in Lancaster, MA.
+This is why Dr. Nelson and Dr. Hopeck, base treatment plans on the type and severity of disease to provide patients with an appropriate level of care in Lancaster, MA.

 Why Get Treatment for Periodontal Disease?Plaque, a bacterial film that forms on the teeth, is the cause of gum disease.
 Without treatment, this film hardens into tartar on the surface while also travelling below the gum line, leading to inflammation of the gums and creating deeper spaces between the teeth and gums where further infection can develop.
 At this point, the spread of bacteria has substantially impacted the underlying connections that hold teeth in place.
 This may leave patients with loose teeth and diminished facial structure as advanced disease causes loss of supporting bone and recession of gum tissue.

 When gum disease is detected early, Dr. Nelson can recommend a wider variety of less invasive treatment options.